Your cold storage facility may look like any other warehouse from the outside—but you know that it is far different on the inside.

 Galvanized Steel Pallet Racking

-Although galvanized steel is not the standard material for pallet racks, it can be the right choice for long-lasting racks.
+Although galvanized steel is not the standard material for freezer pallet racks, it can be the right choice for long-lasting racks.
 First, galvanized steel holds up better to cold temperatures.
+Galvanized steel is also corrosion resistant for use in harsh environments.

 Pallet Flow Rack